Space-Bangalore/LegoSpaceRovers/README.md

 PS: Windows and MAC versions coming soon..!

-Now you can control your LEGO NXT Brick remotely from any computer or mobile devide.
+Now you can control your LEGO NXT Brick remotely from any computer or mobile device.
 Enjoy!